trueos/trueos-docs/trueos-handbook/install.rst

    :scale: 100%

    : Initial Boot Menu

+.. note:: See :ref:`BSD Boot Loader` for a detailed description of this menu.

 If a key other than :kbd:`Enter` is pressed, this screen pauses to provide additional time to review the options.
 If this screen is not paused, it automatically boots into the :guilabel:`Boot Multi User`